ml-rn/ANN-Guide/book/00-Overview.md

 - Clone-Adaptive Real-Time Evolvable Legation / Evolvable-Substrate HyperNEAT
 - adaptive to varying inputs
-- adaptive to legation (voted "minister" for botnet synchronization)
+- adaptive to legation (voted "minister" on each bot for botnet synchronization)
 - hashing of inputs/outputs with murmur hash (ultrafast non-crypto hashing)
-- delegating clones to do the same thing behind the scenes ("proxying" them and increasing fitness based on occurance)
+- delegating agent clones to do the same thing behind the scenes
+- proxying clones to increase fitness based on occurance

+## CARTEL/ES-HyperNEAT

 - decides when randomization is good for evolution

-## CARTEL/ES-HyperNEAT

-- clones can be targeted with opposite datasets
+- agent clones can be targeted with opposite datasets
 - better variance for sigmoid behaviour
 - better variance for gaussian behaviour
 - sigmoid vs. gaussian still have to be evaluated (currently being evaluated)